OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

 .. literalinclude:: test_model2.json
     :lines: 79-93

 The value that corresponds to ``controls`` is a list of lists analogous to the specification of measurements.
+Note that the constat variable ``x2`` is not specified here as constants are added automatically in each measurement equation without normalized intercept.

 The value that corresponds to ``stagemap`` is a list of length nperiods.
 The t_th entry indicates to which stage period t belongs.
 In the example it is just a list of zeros. (stages have to be numbered starting with zeros and incrementing in steps of one.)